hemmokarja/Remote-Dev-EC2-Environment/README.md

     ```bash
     ssh <DEV_INSTANCE_SSH_ALIAS>
     ```
   - **Via VS Code**: You can also easily connect to the development instance from VS Code.
 First, install the Remote-SSH extension.
 Then, press `Shift+Cmd+P` to open the command palette.
 Search for "Remote-SSH: Connect to Host", and press enter.
 You should see the configured `DEV_INSTANCE_SSH_ALIAS`.
-After selecting it, you can access the development instance's file system by pressing `Cmd+O`.
+Select it and wait for the SSH connection to establish.
+You can now access the development instance's file system by pressing `Cmd+O`.
 For more info on how to connect with Remote-SSH, see [here](https://code.visualstudio.com/docs/remote/ssh-tutorial).

 ### Start Instances with `start.sh`
   - Starts both the development and bastion EC2 instances.